m3talsmith/jobberthehut/doc/PLAN.md

 ### Stop a job

-To stop a job, you use the `stop` cli command and pass it the job id as an argument: `jb stop 12345`
+To stop a job, you use the `stop` cli command and pass it the job id as an argument: `jb stop <options> 12345`

 The response of a successful call will display like this: